rethinkdb/rethinkdb/NOTES.md

  * Implemented the timeout option for `getNext` (#5603)
  * Losing the server connection while having a changefeed open now correctly results in an error (#5660)
+ * The driver now caches authentication nonces in order to speed up connection setup (#5614)

 ## Contributors ##